Nottingham FC Owner Marinakis on Sky Sports: PL Ambitions, Promises and Olympiacos FC | in.gr

 “Yes.
 If Forest wasn’t a big team, I wouldn’t get involved.
 And of course it’s very difficult to combine business with football, especially with big teams that you need to win trophies, you need to participate in Europe.
 It doesn’t necessarily mean that you can make money.
 The opposite is in a lot of cases.”

 We’ve got a January transfer window coming up very soon.
-Because Nottingham Forest are so high on the table, do you feel that you want to invest heavily in January to try and make that big push for Europe?
+Because Nottingham Forest are so high up in the league table, do you feel you want to invest heavily in January to try and make that big push for Europe?

 “We have, of course, the financial fair play that restricts us from unlimited spending.
 And at the end of the day, what you need to spend is the money you receive.
 We’ll try our very best to make smart moves in order to strengthen our team.
 I’m always happy to give everything I can.
 Wherever is needed.
 For the time being, we see that in all the positions, we’re happy.”

-It is clear that Marinakis is well prepared to take head on some of his richest rivals in the Premier League.
+It is clear that Marinakis is well prepared to take on some of his richest rivals in the Premier League head on.

 “We are not a state company or a company that can afford each year to lose money.
 We need to find the balances between what we spend and what we can achieve.
 But we try our very best to be able to be competitive at a cost that is affordable nowadays.

-In Nottingham, Marinakis has personally overseen links with Warriors United, a local football team for players with learning disabilities.
-They’ll be back at the city ground for Forest’s “Home for Christmas” party, which will also welcome some of the most deserving children from across the city.

-Marinakis’ passion for football and ruthless determination to make his clubs successful have led to numerous clashes with the English football authorities.
-He was given a five-game ban by the FA for spitting at the feet of the referee in the tunnel after the defeat at Fulham in September.
-Marinakis categorically denies that’s what he was doing, saying instead he had a hacking cough at the time, exacerbated by his cigar smoking.

-Forest have had previous issues with refereeing.
-After the 2-0 defeat by Everton in April, the club said in a statement they’d warned the PGMOL that, quote, ‘the VAR is a Luton fan’, but they didn’t change him.
+Forest has had previous issues with refereeing.
+After their 2-0 defeat by Everton in April, the club said in a statement they’d warned the PGMOL that, quote, ‘the VAR is a Luton fan’, but they didn’t change him.
 Forest were fined £750,000 by the FA, but Marinakis is unapologetic.

 You mean refereeing decisions specifically?